Make Musical Instruments

 Fill the glasses/jars with varying amounts of water and arrange in increasing/decreasing order.
 To play, gently strike glasses/jars with the mixing spoon, noting that less water produces higher pitches and more water produces lower pitches.
 For a decorative effect, add a few drops of food coloring into the water, using a different color for each glass/jar.

 - Rubber bands

 - Ruler or stick

 Stretch rubber bands around an open shoe box, attaching a ruler/stick to the back of the box to use as the arm of the guitar.
 Strum or pluck the rubber bands to play.
-This box guitar is a gateway to playing ukuleles if your child progresses.

 Using various sized bottles (to produce different sounds), fill each bottle about a quarter of the way with rice or dried beans/lentils.
 Secure lids tightly and shake away!